wawhal/native-base-todo-hasura/README.md

 2. Get your cluster name.
 Run `hasura cluster status`.
 Copy the cluster name.

-3. Add your cluster name to the project.
-Go to `react-native/src/hasuraAPi.js`.
+3. Go to `react-native/src/hasuraAPi.js`.
 Add your cluster name to this file.

 ~~~~
 clusterName = "buns47" //here "buns47" is the cluster name.
 Add your own.